xunker/middleman-target/README.md

 # Middleman-Target

-Middleman-Target is an extension to [MIDDLEMAN] 3.0.x/3.1.x to allow you to specify a build target and generate the content accordingly.
+Middleman-Target is an extension to [MIDDLEMAN] 3.0.x and greater to allow you to specify a build target and generate the content accordingly.

 You can use Middleman-Target in your Middleman project to build multiple versions of your source from one source tree.